How To Lay Shingles In A Valley

 Asbestos in Plaster Walls

-Older home renovation has gotten complicated with all the asbestos identification, testing requirements, and removal regulations flying around.
-As someone who has worked on historic homes, I learned everything there is to know about identifying and handling asbestos in plaster.
+Older home renovation has started getting harder to follow with all the asbestos identification, testing requirements, and removal regulations flying around.
+As someone who has worked on historic homes, I spent real time learning the ins and outs of identifying and handling asbestos in plaster.
 Today, I will share it all with you.

 When Asbestos Was Used

-Probably should have led with this section, honestly—asbestos was commonly added to plaster from the 1940s through the 1970s.
+Probably should have led in this part, truthfully—asbestos was commonly added to plaster from the 1940s through the 1970s.

 Identification